realgo/tarzan/README.md

    * Allows for full and future backups by only uploading changed data.

-   * Writes data `bricks` in an Amazon Glacier-compatible format.
+   * Writes data "bricks" in an Amazon Glacier-compatible format.

 Requirements
 ------------